University of Western Australia

 1. Enjoy one of the biggest city parks - Kings Park

 Enjoy Kings Park and the Perth Botanic Garden.
 Walk bushland trails, admire manicured gardens and stop at one of the various cafés in the area.
-ENjoy tour studies or a cup of coffe with your new made friends in this giant garden.
+Enjoy your studies or a cup of coffe with your new made friends in this giant garden.

 2. Chill out or surf at Perth’s Best Beaches